JuliaSobczak/JuliaSobczak.github.io/_posts/2023-12-03-getting-warmer.md

 ![honey-fitz](/images/honey-fitz.jpg)

-*About to have its 100 year birthday*
+*Nearing its hundred year anniversary*

 Our anchorage for the night looks very different than the previous one, minus the wind that picked back up and the clouds that rolled in.
 Last night, we were surrounded by mangroves and the only lights were on the other boats anchored near us.
 Tonight, it’s high-rise condos and apartments with bustling city noise; I'm sure you can guess which one we prefer.